Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 Val d’Orcia scenic drive

 Here we are: under the Tuscan, wintery, beautiful sun.
-With our Gambero Rosso Food & Drink Guide and facing an amazing valley called the Val d’Orcia region.
+With our Gambero Rosso Food & Drink Guide and facing an amazing valley called the Val d’Orcia region of Tuscany.

 This is the Italian version of paradise.